-Chad Pregracke, CNN’s 2013 Hero of the Year, will speak at the Harvest House Performing Arts Venue in Boone on Monday, April 14 at 7 p.m.
-The free event is presented by Watauga River Partners and Mountain Keepers.
+Chad Pregracke, CNN’s 2013 Hero of the Year, spoke at the Harvest House Performing Arts Venue in Boone on Monday, April 14.
+The free event was presented by Watauga River Partners, Mountain Keepers, and Western North Carolina Alliance.

-Pregracke’s 45-minute talk will focus on his life’s work of cleaning garbage out of the Mississippi River and other waterways with his nonprofit Living Lands & Waters.
-Pregracke will follow the talk with a signing for his book, ““From the Bottom Up: One Man’s Crusade to Clean America’s Rivers.”
+Pregracke’s inspirational talk focused on his life’s work of cleaning garbage out of the Mississippi River and other waterways with his nonprofit Living Lands & Waters.
+Pregracke followed the talk by giving away 25 signed copies of his book, ““From the Bottom Up: One Man’s Crusade to Clean America’s Rivers.”